Summer in Greenville, SC

 Water Activities to Make a Splash

 Back to Top1.
-Find the Coolest Places on—or in—the Water
+Where to Cool Down on—or in—the Water

 Whether you’re looking for a full-day lake escape, a mid-morning paddle, or just enough splash time to fit between the kids' naps and snack breaks, cool off all season long with these water spots: